laulpee/Soccer-Data-Analytics-Personal-Project/README.md

 CSV file to run the analysis.

-For more details on the context of the project and analysis codes, please refer to the "Soccer Data Analysis for Goals & Shooting Statistics Documentation" PDF.
+For more details on the context of the project and analysis codes, please refer to the "Soccer Data Analytics Personal Project Documentation" PDF.